smursell/demo-apex/README.md

 # Image Text Overlay

 Go to an Account object.
-Edit its page layout and add the VisualForcePage 'VFP01_ImageTextOverlay.vfp' to a new section.
+Edit its page layout and add the VisualForcePage 'ImageTextOverlayPage.vfp' to a new section.
 Remember to set its size to 500px.

 ## Explaining the parameter options for text overlay